Donald P. Bellisario Career Advancement Professor, Associate Professor

-A filmmaker with a valuable mix of professional and teaching experience, Pearl Gluck joined the College of Communications faculty in 2014.
-Gluck teaches screenwriting, directing, producing and through her courses and her films she explores themes such as autobiographical film and representations of gender, class and faith in cinema.
+A filmmaker with a mix of professional and teaching experience, Pearl Gluck joined the Donald P. Bellisario College of Communications faculty in 2014.
+Gluck teaches screenwriting, directing, producing and through her courses and her films she explores themes such as autobiographical film and representations of gender, class, and faith in cinema.

 Gluck previously taught at Ohio University, Indiana University, Emory University and Rutgers University.
 She has taught courses on screenwriting, production, directing, film criticism, film studies and Jewish studies.
 She has also conducted independent studies for graduate and undergraduate students, and has advised thesis projects.

 In the News

 - Collegial, passionate faculty members drive Centre Film Festival

 - Centre Film Festival adapts and grows to return for its third year

 - Centre Film Festival returns to share global stories, honor filmmakers